Enchi College of Education

-Enchi College of Education is a teacher education college in Enchi, Western North Region, Ghana.
-It is one of the 46 public colleges of education in Ghana.
+Enchi College of Education (ENCHICOE) is a teacher education college in Enchi, Western North Region, Ghana.
+It is one of the 49 public colleges of education in Ghana.
 The college participated in the DFID-funded T-TEL programme.
-Mr. Philip Ntaah has been the Principal since May 2019.
+Professor Francis Kwaw Andoh is the current Principal of the College since September 2025.

 In May 2019, the College was affiliated to the University of Ghana.